Internal

 7. the extent and nature of the manufacturing, mining and agricultural occupational sectors.

-8. the extent and nature of the high-tech occupational sectors.
+8. the extent and nature of the high tech occupational sectors.

 9. the extent and nature of the service occupational sectors.